Rodolfo P. Hernández

-Rodolfo Pérez "Rudy" Hernández (April 14, 1931 – December 21, 2013) was a United States Army soldier who received the Medal of Honor — America's highest military decoration — for his actions on May 31, 1951, during the UN May–June 1951 counteroffensive in the Korean War.
+Rodolfo "Rudy" Pérez Hernández (April 14, 1931 – December 21, 2013) was a United States Army soldier who received the Medal of Honor — America's highest military decoration — for his actions on May 31, 1951, during the UN May–June 1951 counteroffensive in the Korean War.
 Despite his severe wounds, Hernández took actions during an enemy counterattack near Wonton-ni that allowed his platoon to retake their defensive position.

 Early life and education

 Hernández, was an American of Mexican descent.
 He was one of eight children born to a farmworker in Colton.
 At a young age his family moved to Fowler, California, where he received his primary education.
 In 1948, when he was 17 years old, he joined the United States Army with his parents' consent.

 After completing his basic training, Hernández volunteered for paratrooper school.
 Upon the completion of his paratrooper training he was sent to Germany, where he was stationed until the outbreak of the Korean War.